LGBTQ-friendly | BIPOC Inclusive | All skin colors & body sizes are welcomed

 My last tip is to schedule your elopement ceremony for sunrise!
 Not only will the lighting be incredible, but very few people will be out and about so early in the morning.
 You can elope during the sunrise, and spend the first few hours of the morning exploring and adventuring around while enjoying seclusion and privacy.

 With so many gorgeous locations, it can be difficult to narrow down your options!
 As an elopement photographer, one of the absolute best parts of my job is finding those less trafficked, less Instagrammed spots for your elopement ceremony.
-Here are some of my favorite spots in Utah!
+Here are some of the best places to elope in Utah!

-How could I write about beautiful locations in Utah without mentioning Zion?!
-The park will definitely satisfy your sense of adventure – whether you want to drive up to an overlook, or take a long hike to get a birds eye view of the high plateaus, narrow canyons, and lush waterfalls.
+How could I write about beautiful locations in Utah without mentioning Arches?!
+The park will definitely satisfy your sense of adventure – whether you want to drive up to an overlook, or take a long hike to get a birds eye view of the red rocks, narrow canyons, and..you guessed it…massive arches.

-To see some of Zion National Park, check out this couple’s sunrise elopement!
+To see some of Utah’s National Park spots such as Zion National Park, check out this couple’s sunrise elopement!

 Little Cottonwood Canyon